Classroom learning about cryptocurrency and bitcoin

 Smart Contract - This is a contract that's executed automatically under specific conditions within a blockchain, without needing a middleman.

-HODL - Originally a misspelling of 'hold', it's now used in the crypto community to mean holding onto a cryptocurrency rather than selling it, even when prices drop.
+HODL - Originally a misspelling of 'hold,' 'HODL' is now used in the crypto community to mean holding onto a cryptocurrency rather than selling it, even when prices drop.

 Is Cryptocurrency A Safe Investment?

-At the current moment, cryptocurrency is in shambles as it's basically showing up to be a Ponzi scheme.
-With the latest news (late 2020_ Crypto exchanges have been going up in flames (such as FTX BlockFi, and LUNA), and exchanges are likely to follow.
-With the demise of these exchanges, it is currently more of a gamble rather than an investment.
+At the moment, cryptocurrency is in a new resurgence due to Trump's "pro bitcoin stance".
+The way prices have been behaving, and the way people value it, is just a Ponzi scheme.
+According to the latest news (late 2020), Crypto exchanges have been going up in flames (such as FTX BlockFi and LUNA), and more are likely to follow.
+With the demise of these exchanges, cryptocurrency is currently more of a gamble rather than an investment.

 Aside from the Ponzi scheme-like failures, here are a few of the challenges Cryptocurrency currently faces that need to be solved for it to be increasingly adopted by the world:

-• Uncertainty about the future – Since digital currencies are virtual and not backed by any physical value, their existence in the near future is always uncertain.
-A new and better version of a digital currency pops up every day making some of those in existence obsolete.
+• Uncertainty about the future – Since digital currencies are virtual and not backed by any physical value, their existence is always uncertain.
+A new and better version of a digital currency pops up daily, making some of those in existence obsolete.
 E.g. Ethereum and Ethereum 2.0.
+As long as someone is willing to buy your coin, the price will hold.

 • Limited usage – To use your cryptos as a medium of exchange, you have to check with the merchant if they accept that form of payment.
 This can create inconveniences as not all have embraced the concept.
 Some countries have also imposed bans and regulations such as China recently.
 Lately, Tesla ($TSLA) has removed the ability to purchase their cars by Bitcoins.
 However, AMC Movie Theatres currently accept it as a form of payment (trying to cash into the meme stock craze)

-• Pyramid Schemes- If you go through the history of Bitcoin, you’ll be in a position to point out major scams that led to huge losses.
-Lately as described above, FTX is probably the biggest exchange to go bust, as well as the Luna coin creator is still on the run from authorities!
+• Pyramid Schemes—If you look at Bitcoin's history, you’ll see major scams that led to huge losses.
+As described above, FTX is probably the biggest exchange to go bust recently, and the Luna coin creator is still on the run from authorities!
+We are seeing this now with $TRUMP and $MELANIA coins right now.
+These are pump and dumps schemes, please save your money.

-• High volatility – Unexpected dips and breakouts make cryptocurrencies highly risky.
-The value can move from $6000 to $500 in a split second.
+• High volatility—Unexpected dips and breakouts make cryptocurrencies highly risky.
+Their value can move from $6000 to $500 in a split second.

 Cons of Cryptocurrency